 - Leader of the Local DS&AI education Interest group

 My current interests are related to Networks and Networks applications.
-In particular I am interested in studying and validating Networks structures and in biomendical networks application.
+In particular I am interested in studying and validating Networks structures and in biomedical application.

-We will have many speakers from Industry (Morrisons, ASDA, MathWorks), Academia (Leeds, Newcastle, Birmingham) and Alan Turing Institute (full list of speakers here), with a panel discussion in the morning and interactive group discussions in the afternoon.
+- Turing Workshop for Data Science educators 21st September 2022, University of Leeds.
+We hosted many speakers from Industry (Morrisons, ASDA, MathWorks), Academia (Leeds, Newcastle, Birmingham) and the Alan Turing Institute (full list of speakers here), with a panel discussion in the morning and interactive group discussions in the afternoon.

 - Bioinformatics Awareness Day (BAD) – Single Cell RNAseq Hackathon (12th May 2022) provided researchers with the opportunity to gather, discuss, and implement ideas/projects during intensive and productive coding sessions in bioinformatics.